The facts about parenting time and visitation

 - Is there a standard legal definition for “reasonable” parenting time?

 - Can a parenting time plan be modified after the divorce is final?

 - Can a child’s grandparents be included in a parenting time agreement?

 These and many more questions are addressed in a book written by Mr. Barberi.
 The book, “The Divorce Book: What Every Michigan Married Man Or Woman Needs to Know…and 5 Things That Can Sink Your Divorce Case,” has been specifically written to answer questions regarding your rights and the legal process in custody and parenting time cases.
 No matter your situation, we encourage you to contact our office.
 We will mail you Mr. Barberi’s book free of charge, and you can schedule a consultation at our office, if you feel that such a consultation would be helpful to you.

 - What should I do if the other party violates the parenting time order?

-If the custodial parent refuses to allow contact between the non-custodial parent and the child, generally the non-custodial parent should first notify the friend of the court in writing of the situation.
+If the custodial parent refuses to allow contact between the non-custodial parent and the child or children, generally the non-custodial parent should first notify the friend of the court in writing of the situation.
 The friend of the court will make a written determination about whether the parenting time plan was violated and what steps need to be taken to make up time.
-It is not uncommon for the friend of the court to recommend that the matter should be heard by a judge.
+It is not uncommon for a representative of the friend of the court to recommend that the matter should be heard by a referee or a judge.

 - Can the court deny a parent’s right to continued involvement?

 In some situations, yes.
-In extreme cases where it can be demonstrated that the child is in danger or has been harmed, the court might rule that parenting time be withheld or be supervised by a third party.
+In extreme cases where it can be demonstrated that a child or children are in danger or has been harmed, the court might rule that parenting time be suspended or be supervised by a third party.